-This curriculum was created to be a tool for both art/art history and social science/general education classes.
-We have included some learning tools at the bottom of the page as well as questions and prompts with each artwork.
+This curriculum was created to be a tool for both art/art history and general education classes.
+We have included some learning tools at the bottom of the page.

 The Our Valley Speaks exhibition consists of site specific videos that can be experienced throughout the Sanpete Valley, using the Popwalk app.
 To see the works in the exhibition, download the app and follow the map on Popwalk to the locations of the artworks.
 When you arrive at the location of the work, it unlocks to be viewed.
 All of the artworks in this exhibition are site specific, they are intended to be seen in their respective locations.

 For this in class curriculum, we have included an interactive map (below) of the artworks in the exhibit. you can zoom the map to see where the artworks are located, down to the street level.
-You can also click on the individual map icon, which will bring up a screen to show the first minute of the video, like the trailer for a movie.
+You can also click on the individual map icon, which will bring up a screen to watch the video.

 Below the map is a list of some of the artworks in the exhibit.
-We provide a still image from the video, a picture of the location, and an indication of where the work is found on our interactive map.
+Each one includes a still image from the video, a picture of the location, and an indication of where the work is found on our interactive map.
 There is also a description of the artwork and a short biography of the artist.

-As you go through these works of art, ask yourself, why is the artwork placed in that location?
-Every location may be seen as holding layer upon layer of history.
-How might the you personal experience and knowledge of that place be changed by seeing the artwork there?
-What is the history and heritage of that place that affects the way you understand the video?
+As you go through these works of art, you may ask, why is the artwork placed in that location?
+Each location may be seen as holding layers of history that influence the perception of the video, when seen in that location.
+How might your personal experience and knowledge of a certain place in the valley be changed by seeing the artwork there?
+What is the history and heritage of that location that affects the way you understand the video?